BlockstreamResearch/bip-frost-dkg/README.md

 ```

 Note that if the public keys are not distributed correctly or the messages have been tampered with, `Eq(eta)` will fail.
 However, if `Eq(eta)` does fail, then confidentiality of the share may be broken, which makes it even more important to not reuse seeds.
+(TODO This should be solved now?)

 ### DetPedPop